DestructiveReasoning/profiler/README.md

 j,k | Move down/up
 h | Move up a directory
 l | If a directory is selected, navigate to that directory.
+Else execute the selected file.
+H | Move to the file at the top of the page
-Else execute the selected file. o | Prompts for name of program to open the file with g | Navigate to the first file in the directory
+L | Move to the file at the bottom of the page o | Prompts for name of program to open the file with g | Navigate to the first file in the directory
 G | Navigate to the last file in the directory